Period for course registration in Ladok: 15 August - 28 August.

 Telephone: 026-648500 (växel)

 Your full commitment to studying this course is crucial.
-If you have registered but changed your mind about studying this course, you should immediately inform our administrator, Monika Karlsson (firstname.lastname@example.org), that you wish to be removed from the course list; there are applicants on the reserve list who could be admitted to the course within the first two weeks of the fall semester (weeks 36 and 37).
-If you continue to be registered with the course without being an active student, that is, without attending classes and submitting assignments and other types of work to Canvas, everybody loses, but especially those applicants on the reserve list who might have had a chance to be admitted to the course.
-We have scheduled a "roll-call" session on Friday, August 27, at 15:00.
+If you have registered but changed your mind about taking this course, you should immediately inform our administrator, Monika Karlsson (firstname.lastname@example.org), that you wish to be removed from the course list; there are applicants on the reserve list who could be admitted to the course within the first two weeks of the fall semester (weeks 35 and 36).
+We have scheduled a "roll-call" session on Friday, August 26, at 15:00.
 The session will be online on Zoom.
 You only need to copy this link to your browser https://hig-se.zoom.us/j/223540669 and have your microphones and webcams ready.
-Attendance to the roll call session is mandatory.
+Attendance to the roll call is mandatory.
 If you cannot attend but are committed to studying this course, contact me via e-mail (email@example.com) before the meeting takes place and briefly explain in writing why you want to study English.

 Students attending courses in English at the University of Gävle are required to attend class in order to receive a passing grade.
 Studying English at our college does not only involve obtaining subject knowledge, but also improving one’s ability to speak and write English, and this can only take place if students meet their teachers and actively participate in the instruction.
-Furthermore, most modules feature live, face-to-face, group work in order to accommodate the general course objective that “students should be able to compare and critically evaluate one’s own and others' work”.
+Furthermore, most modules feature group work in order to accommodate the general course objective that “students should be able to compare and critically evaluate one’s own and others' work”.
 Failure to participate in such activities will therefore make it impossible to attain a course objective.
 For these reasons, we require attendance, with only minor exceptions.
-To take exams and pass the course, students must attend at least eight seminars in each of the 7.5 cr. modules (Language Structure and Written Communication).
+To take exams and pass the course, students must attend at least eight seminars in each of the 7.5 cr. modules (Language Structure, Written Communication, and Contemporary Literature in English), four seminars in Culture, Ethnicity, Identity and three in World English.

 It is important that you register in Canvas which will be our main channel for communication.
 This is where you will find material about our course such as the time table, instructions, assignments, etc. This is also where the different instructors will post general announcements concerning the course and the individual sessions.
 Your instructors will use the email client to send individual messages when necessary.
 Therefore, check the Canvas page and your email regularly.